jbradleybriggs/FolderScanner/README.md

 cause a major code block if done synchronously.

 # Installation
-Install the module using npm: `npm install @drama_llama/folderscanner --save`
+Install the module with: `npm install @drama_llama/folderscanner --save`

 # Useage